Dennis Rader: Early adulthood

 Rader joined the United States Air Force in June 1966.
 He completed basic training and technical school in Texas before being stationed at Brookley Air Force Base in Mobile, Alabama, where he worked as an antenna installer and maintenance specialist.
-After being stationed for assignments in Turkey, Greece and South Korea, Rader was transferred to Japan in January 1968, where he spent six months stationed at Kadena Air Base in Okinawa followed by twenty-five months stationed at Tachikawa Airfield in Tokyo.
-He earned a medal for good conduct and a ribbon for marksmanship; he also earned a National Defense Service Medal because his service coincided with the military being under national emergency due to the Vietnam War.
-Rader later credited the Air Force for teaching him knowledge about sex.
+After being stationed for assignments in Turkey, Greece, and South Korea, Rader was transferred to Japan in January 1968, where he spent six months stationed at Kadena Air Base in Okinawa followed by twenty-five months stationed at Tachikawa Airfield in Tokyo.
+He earned a medal for good conduct and a ribbon for marksmanship; he also earned a National Defense Service Medal because his service coincided with the military being under a state of emergency due to the Vietnam War.
+Rader later credited the Air Force for teaching him about sex.

 Rader received an honorable discharge on August 12, 1970, at the rank of staff sergeant.
-He subsequently served in the Air Force Reserve Command until June 20, 1972, around the time he was hired by Coleman (the outdoor recreational equipment manufacturer).
+He subsequently served in the Air Force Reserve Command until June 20, 1972, around the time he was hired by the Coleman Company, an outdoor recreational equipment manufacturer.
 A year after his discharge, Rader purchased a home in Park City, Kansas, a suburb of Wichita.
 He enrolled at Butler County Community College in El Dorado, earning an associate degree in electronics engineering in 1973.
-He then attended Wichita State University and graduated in 1979 with a Bachelor of Science degree, majoring in administration of justice.
+He then attended Wichita State University (WSU) and graduated in 1979 with a Bachelor of Science degree, majoring in administration of justice.

 Rader initially worked in the meat department of an IGA supermarket where his mother was employed as a bookkeeper.
 From mid-1972 to mid-1973, he worked as an assembler for Coleman, where two of his victims (Julie Otero and Kathryn Bright) also worked.
 From 1974 to 1988, Rader worked at the local Wichita office of ADT Security Services, where he installed security alarms.
 Ironically, many of his clients were concerned homeowners seeking security from his own killings as BTK.
-At ADT, Rader was nicknamed "blue book man" by his coworkers because he always followed rules and scolded others for doing as much as making small talk during work hours.
+At ADT, Rader was nicknamed "blue book man" for overzealously following office rules and scolding coworkers when they failed to follow them.

 Marriage

 On May 22, 1971, Rader married Paula Dietz, a secretary for the American Legion, in a ceremony held at Christ Lutheran Church.
 They had two children, Kerri and Brian.
-On July 26, 2005, after Rader's arrest, Dietz was granted an emergency divorce, waiving the normal sixty-day waiting period.
-All of the crimes were committed while Rader was married, although neither Dietz nor her children suspected anything was amiss.
+On July 26, 2005, several months after Rader's arrest, Dietz was granted an emergency divorce, waiving the normal sixty-day waiting period.
+All of the crimes were committed while Rader was married, although neither Dietz nor her children suspected his involvement in the BTK killings.
+The family's former Park City residence was demolished in March 2007.